suffolklibraries/lgc/content/collections/events/unseen-unceasing.md

   -Indoor, seated venue
   -Covid-19 preventative measures in place
 ---
-The Art Station is launching 'Unseen & Unceasing' - a new digital artwork from Suffolk-based artist Henry Driver.
+Join The Art Station to launch 'Unseen & Unceasing' - a new digital artwork from Suffolk-based artist Henry Driver.